friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
 Automatic geoip blocker for Linux, written purely in Bash.

-Fetches ipv4 ip lists for user-specified countries, then uses them for either a whitelist or a blacklist (selected during installation) to either block all connections from those countries (blacklist), or only allow connections from them (whitelist).
+Fetches ipv4 subnet lists for user-specified countries, then uses them for either a whitelist or a blacklist (selected during installation) to either block all connections from those countries (blacklist), or only allow connections from them (whitelist).

 Currently employs iptables as the backend (nftables support will probably get added eventually).
 Implements persistence and automatic update of the ip lists.
 When creating iptables rules, employs ipsets for best performance.
 Implements many reliability features.
 Allows for quite a bit of customization but easy to install and configure (and easy to uninstall).

-The ip lists are fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
-RIPE stores ip lists for countries in other regions as well, so currently this can be used for any country in the world.
+The subnet lists are fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
+RIPE stores subnet lists for countries in other regions as well, so currently this can be used for any country in the world.

 Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).